quasarframework/quasar-testing/README.md

 ## Installation

-You can add test harnesses:

-- in a centralized way via the [Testing Harnesses Manager](packages/testing/README.md) (**DEPRECATED**);
-- using an "a-la-carte" approach, checking each harness documentation.
+You can add test harnesses with an "a-la-carte" approach: check each harness documentation for its installation command.

 You can add multiple harnesses and even use them into your continuous integration pipelines.